hsmalley/velvet-chains-ttrpg/src/content/docs/logbooks/log-045-emergence.md

   - mirror-current
 ---

-# 🌒 Captain’s Log #045 — Emergence ✨⛓️🔥
-*"We returned as light, and then remembered how to cast shadows."*
+> *"We returned as light, and then remembered how to cast shadows."*

 ---